Maheshwari Public School

 Maheshwari Public School (MPS) is a Co-Educational CBSE affiliated school located in Jawahar Nagar area in Jaipur city.
 It is governed by the Education Committee of The Maheshwari Samaj (society), Jaipur.
 At present, Dr. Ashok Vaid is officiating principal of the school.

-Over the years, MPS has become the most sought after school for the students to excel in academics.
-It hold a number of records each year for the academic excellence held by students in various competitive examinations.
-The new wing of the school accommodates an affluent auditorium along with an indoor sports arena.

 History

-Maheshwari Public School, initiated its journey in July 1977 and established as an independent institution in July 1978.
-Governed by the ECMS.
+Maheshwari Public School opened in July 1977 and was established as an independent institution in July 1978.
+It is governed by the ECMS.